Enhancing Business Internationalization

-The business internationalisation opportunities tool consist of 3 set of tools which together are designed to help businesses identify, evaluate, and prioritize new internationalisation opportunities systematically.
+The Business Internationalization Enhancement framework consists of three tools: Goal and KPIs, International Market Set, and Market Opportunity Evaluation.
+These tools are designed to help businesses identify, evaluate, and prioritize new internationalization opportunities systematically.
 It provides a structured framework for exploring growth avenues and aligning resources with high-potential opportunities.

-By filling out this document, you will gain a clear understanding of the key aspects of your expansion and be ready to take actionable steps towards entering your next international market.
+By working through the tools provided below, your team (or your client) will gain a clear understanding of the key aspects of your expansion, create a customized internationalization strategy, and be ready to take actionable steps towards entering your next international market.

 Why are you considering international expansion?